behreajj/CamZup/README.md

 ## Getting Started

-For more thorough information, please refer to the documentation included with this library in the `doc` directory.
-For more examples, see the `examples` directory.
+For more thorough information, please refer to the documentation included within the distribution.
+For examples, see the `examples` directory.

 ### Installation